 Ok but seriously, I love the balance between the tartness of the Baker’s chocolate and the sweetness of the Lily’s chocolate chips.
 If you’re not super huge on Baker’s chocolate just throw in some dark chocolate instead or more chocolate chips.

-Keto chocolate chip cookies with brown sugar
+Keto chocolate chip cookies with monk fruit

 Even in my carb laden baked goods I’m not a super huge fan of using all white sugar.
 It’s just too sweet in my opinion and that’s exactly how I feel about erythritol.